gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 #### Disadvantages

-- Testing sub-collaborators from a distance.
+- Testing subcollaborators from a distance.

 ### Mock it